 Not only do we offer domain name registration, we also offer some of the best web hosting around.
 Every variety of plan is represented here as well, WordPress, Dedicated, Shared, Cloud, and so on.

 Syncing your domain name and web hosts is a smart idea for your website.
 With all the information in one place, you ensure faster speeds and faster responses to any issues that arise.
-Also, if you choose one of our hosting plans, you get a FREE domain or a FREE transfer.
+Also, if you choose one of our qualifying hosting plans, you get a free domain or a free domain transfer.
+Please note that some exclusions may apply.

 Having somebody there to help you when you are in need is a great feeling.
 That’s why InMotion offers 24/7 support.
-You can chat online, call, email, or even Skype whenever you need.
-We are just as invested in your website as you are and want it to perform the best it can.
+You can chat online, email, or even Skype whenever you need.
+Phone support is available Monday – Friday from 9am – 9pm EST. We are just as invested in your website as you are and want it to perform the best it can.
 Not only do we offer 24/7 support, we have a large database of Do-It-Yourself information as well.
 No matter the issue, we will always be there to help you out.

 Domain Name Registration Extras